 What Features to Compare

-You should be guided by some important aspects for choosing a wood lathe which is right for you.
+You should be guided by some important aspects for choosing a wood lathe that is right for you.
 First of all, pay attention to the performance features, particularly the motor power and spindle speed range.
 The motor power may vary from 1/8 HP up to 2HP and higher.
 If you need a lathe for home use, a 1/2 to 1HP model will be enough.
 The wood lathes for industrial use are usually quite powerful.
 As for the spindle speed range, the picture is clear.
 The more speeds a lathe has, the better.
 Both high and low speeds are applied depending on the hardness of the wood and turning needs.
 So, a variable speed can be crucial for some users of wood lathes.

 Capacities are the next important point when choosing a wood lathe as they determine the size of pieces a lathe can process.
-Here, you need to consider a few parameters including the swing over bed, swing over tool rest, distance between centres, faceplate diameter, spindle travel, and the type of quill and spindle.
-So, choose a lathe which has the capacity to conform to your workpieces and items you’re going to make.
+Here, you need to consider a few parameters including the swing over bed, swing over tool rest, the distance between centres, faceplate diameter, spindle travel, and the type of quill and spindle.
+So, choose a lathe that has the capacity to conform to your workpieces and the items you’re going to make.